Jarichi/Mysteries-of-Rankhra/World Notes/Locations and NPCs/Makhshar Desert/Zal'Aata/Zal'Aata.md

 ## Basic Info
 ### Etymology
 The name Zal'Aata comes from somewhere.
+Most likely, Zal is derived from "flow" and Aata is the general word for City.
 ### Origin and general information
 Ancient texts and legends speak of a mysterious temple, shrouded in the mists of time and whispered to be the wellspring of life itself.
 This enigmatic landmark mysteriously provides a limitless supply of water within certain bounds.
 Within these limits, the city [[Zal'Aata]] was founded, making use of the mysterious powers of the temple - dubbed [[Rankhra]] by its denizens, signifying the life-giving properties of the temple - and developing into a stable and prosperous metropolis, brimming with people and community.